e271828e/Flight.jl/docs/notes/design/framework_spec.md

 and per `local_types` entry of the flattened model, written by its producing stage and read by every gatherer ([§4.1](#41-immutable-value-semantics)).
 Bare "cell" is only this — see *staging cell* ([§D.6](#d6-runtime-periphery)) and *store*.

+**constant source** — an ordinary library component with no inputs and no state, publishing a value its instance holds (`Constant{V}`); the spelling for an aggregate input with zero contributors and for the rig stub feeding an abstract face.
+Its value is instance data, never a default ([§13.7](#137-tooling-consequences-provenance-and-the-component-library), [§6.2](#62-aggregation-explicit-summing-junctions)).

 **entry** — never used bare: the spec's compounds are table entry (a cell), input entry ([§11.2](#112-the-declaration-inventory)), executor entry ([§12.7](#127-the-compiled-executor)), roster entry ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)), batch entry